How many pieces of software did it take to run your last Public Relations campaign?

 - Language support: Many global companies release their biggest news in multiple languages to reach audiences in different parts of the world.
-Choose PR software that makes it easy to upload content in several languages and allows users to navigate easily to the language of their choice.
+Choosing a PR reporting software that also makes it easy to upload content in several languages and allows users to navigate easily to the language of their choice.

 The right software can transform your relationship with your stakeholders; it can help you engage directly with your audiences, particularly journalists or other media stakeholders who might be looking for information about your brand – from the latest news about a recent investment round to providing the right background information like your boilerplate, press kit, or product videos.

 When your team spends a lot of time creating a piece of content, whether it’s a press release, a new video explainer, a piece of thought leadership, or a podcast, it makes sense that you want it to have as wide a reach as possible.
 It’s important that all the hard work pays off.
-The right PR distribution tool will help you get the message out to the right people.
+The right PR distribution tool with a PR distribution software guide will help you get the message out to the right people.

 The integrated email distribution workflow means everything is in the same place: contact information, email campaign builder, assets that you can easily share, and campaign analytics, making the process faster and more coherent.
 No more searching for long-lost files or trying to find images on the server or in the cloud.

 - Contact management: One of the most common things we see is that many people keep their contacts in a spreadsheet.
 This can result in high bounce rates, lists quickly become outdated as journalists move from one organization to another.
 A good CRM makes contact management easier by simplifying the upkeep of your lists.
 This saves an enormous amount of time a PR team might otherwise spend tracking down these contacts and then keeping them up to date on a separate spreadsheet.
-Make sure that the tool you choose lets you create several lists and segment them based on criteria like sector, location, type of publication so that you can easily reach journalists in your target demographic.
+Make sure that the tool you choose has a PR distribution software guide and will let you create several lists and segment them based on criteria like sector, location, and type of publication so that you can easily reach journalists in your target demographic.

 - Analytics: Any credible tool should also allow you to monitor the performance of your emails, to check if a particular journalist opens your emails and how they engage with them.
-This information can inform follow-up calls or emails, allowing you to zero in on those who have shown an interest.
+We included this in our PR distribution software guide because this information can inform follow-up calls or emails, allowing you to zero in on those who have shown an interest.
 Analytics play a fundamental role in justifying PR budgets and demonstrating the success of campaigns.
-Baseline metrics show senior management how much time people spend looking at the company’s emails and newsroom, giving them a dto measure email campaign performance are open and click rate, but it’s also interesting to look at bounces, unsubscribes and if you have more than one hyperlink or call to action, the % of clicks per hyperlink might also be interesting.
+Baseline metrics show senior management how much time people spend looking at the company’s emails and newsroom, giving them a tool to measure email campaign performance is open and click rate, but it’s also interesting to look at bounces, unsubscribes and if you have more than one hyperlink or call to action, the % of clicks per hyperlink might also be interesting.

 Analyzing the results of your activities

-The handiest approach might be to find a tool that offers integrated analytics, which is often enough to track the performance of your newsroom content and email campaigns, and look for tools that can be easily integrated or used on the side when needed – like Google Analytics.
+The handiest approach might be to find a tool that offers integrated analytics, which is often enough to track the performance of your newsroom content and email campaigns, and look for tools with a PR distribution software guide that can be easily integrated or used on the side when needed – like Google Analytics.